 Qualified dependents of Veterans may also be eligible for disability benefits.7

-Are you looking for an inpatient or outpatient rehabilitation center that is designed for veterans?
-Contact American Addiction Centers today at There, an admissions advisor can help you create a treatment plan and verify your insurance coverage over the phone.
+Are you looking for an inpatient or outpatient rehabilitation center that is designed for Veterans?
+Contact American Addiction Centers (AAC) today at There, an admissions navigator can help you create a treatment plan and verify your insurance coverage over the phone.

-Can You Lose VA Disability Benefits from Substance Abuse?
+Can You Lose VA Disability Benefits from Substance Misuse?

-A veteran can lose disability benefits is if they’re found to be involved in willful misconduct, meaning they are intentionally engaging in prohibited conduct, without caring about the consequences.8
+A Veteran can lose disability benefits if they’re found to be involved in willful misconduct, meaning they are intentionally engaging in prohibited conduct, without caring about the consequences.8

-The VA recognizes that many veterans are dealing with service-connected mental health issues and that drugs and alcohol are often used to help cope with underlying issues.
-For that reason, and if the disability wasn’t caused by substance abuse, they shouldn’t lose their disability benefits.
+The VA recognizes that many Veterans are dealing with service-connected mental health issues and that drugs and alcohol are often used to help cope with underlying issues.
+For that reason, and if the disability wasn’t caused by substance misuse, they shouldn’t lose their disability benefits.